Tofol, Micronesia - Things to Do in Tofol

 Mangrove Kayaking

-Booking Tip: Rent kayaks from local operators for $25-40 per day or join guided tours for $50-70.
-Early morning trips offer best wildlife viewing.
-Bring waterproof bags for cameras and plenty of water.
+Booking Tip: Rent kayaks from local operators for $25-35 per day or join guided tours for $50-70 per person.
+Early morning tours offer the best wildlife viewing opportunities and calmer water conditions.

 Getting There